xKamaiL/digital-door-lock-circuit/README.md

 with sequence circuit

-powered by VHDL Quartus Software
+simulation by VHDL Quartus Software